Lynk - UX Case Study

 Location

 Ontario.
-Geographically, we plan to restrict our application’s reach within the province of Ontario to establish a more narrow target audience, using pre-existing online Canadian resources.
+Geographically, we plan to restrict our application’s reach within the province of Ontario to establish a more narrow target audience.

 Relocating to New Environments